Barbara Loden, 1970

 Tinged with sensitivity, Barbara Loden’s self-insertive vérité is a singularly feminist text.
 As the first film to be written, directed and starring the same woman, Loden marries the incision of directorial objectivity with the unfettered intuition of performance.
 Benefited by the intimacy of both positions to the source material, Loden blends the hostile, acrid backdrop of the North American rust-belt with Wanda's almost spectral femininity.
 Traced along a catalogue of white clothing and youthful hairstyles, Loden’s self-directed performance confers a sense of acuity impossible to replicate; her inhabitance of Wanda as a character is as tactful as it is self-aware.

 In the presence of petty criminals, Wanda curls up to sleep on a pile of disused furniture; she dabs her nails with pink lacquer at the side of the road; she recalls declining custody of her children; she fixates on the resounding flight of a toy plane as it encircles overhead.
 Each lingering shot of Wanda solitarily passing through the mise-en-scène yields to Loden's oneiric, impulsive performance.
-It is precisely Wanda’s laconic dialogue, and the frequent depictions of her sleeping, that reflects the camera’s own sentient reluctance to embellish.
+It is precisely Wanda’s laconic dialogue, and the frequent depictions of her sleeping, that reflect the camera’s own sentient reluctance to embellish.
 Beaten down by abusive relationships, turning to the survivalist adage to keep moving forward, Wanda’s words are used economically, her behaviour a tacit dance between restraint and reticence.

 At odds with her peripheral position to the criminal men with whom she finds herself, Wanda is sutured to the fabric of the film through an autonomous camera, one that not only sympathises with her experience—each residual frame is a generous offering of Wanda’s interiority—but one that devotes itself to the minutiae of her behaviour, to the most fractional of expressions and gesticulations.